Fulguritude/42_fractol/README.md

 You can edit the definition of t_float in libft_shorthands.h for a speedup (it should be t_f64, aka 'double', by default).

+#Portability
+Not sure if Windows works, but the software works fine on both Linux (Ubuntu 18.04) and Mac OS (though you might get some long error messages by 'ld' when compiling with make; it'll still work).

 # Other comments
 I tried to make the call to render dependent on the speed of mouse movement and got pretty good results.
-Also, imo, rather than scrolling it's more comfortable to use PageUp and PageDown.
+Also, imo, rather than scrolling it's more comfortable to use PageUp and PageDown for zoom.